mike-lischke/java2typescript/doc/configuration.md

 * **debug** (object with debug configuration options, optional): see below for a description of the possible values.

-The processing options objects (`IConverterOptions`) supports these fields:
+## Converter Options

+The `options` field in the top level configuration object accepts the following fields:

 * **prefix** (string, optional): content which is inserted before the first generated source line (e.g. linter settings).